craftcms/docs/docs/3.x/config/config-settings.md

 Whether Craft should specify the path using `PATH_INFO` or as a query string parameter when generating URLs.

-Note that this setting only takes effect if <config:omitScriptNameInUrls> is set to false.
+Note that this setting only takes effect if <config3:omitScriptNameInUrls> is set to false.